rainbow954/streamly-spark-examples/streamly-kafka-cassandra/README.md

     **A user has one single namespace.
 Once an account is created, the associated namespace cannot be changed.
 Therefore, be sure to choose your namespace carefully.**

 ![streamly-signup-step1][streamly-signup-step1]

-Once you click on `Sign up`, you will receive an confimation email.
+After about 2 min of clicking on `Sign up`, you should receive a confimation email.
 Click on this email to land on the following screen.

  - Complete your registration